 Brands are perceived in the entirety of their appearance in collective brand ecosystems.

 In times of digitalization and shorter innovation cycles, more companies will need to integrate external technologies.
 Rationalization is forcing companies to focus on their core competence while the individualization of demand is leading to a need for more differentiation of the product offering.

 Ingredient Branding is a highly complex business model and brand concept.
-It has multiple dimensions that need to be managed simultaneously, internally and externally.
-It has to be synchronized throughout the downstream value chain in the right manner and with the right timing in order to ensure a coherent brand experience.
+It has multiple dimensions that need to be managed simultaneously, both internally and externally.
+It has to be synchronized throughout the downstream value chain in the right manner and with the correct timing in order to ensure a coherent brand experience.

 Next Generation Ingredient Branding